Chaim Goldberg: The United States

-In 1967, Goldberg arrived in the United States, with a two-year business visa on an exhibition-tour and continued to paint, and create line engravings of his village characters, as well as sculpt.
-His and subject matter widened while living in New York which became one of his "themes."
+In 1967, Goldberg arrived in the United States, with a two-year business visa on an exhibition tour and continued to paint, and create line engravings of his village characters, as well as sculpt.
+His subject matter widened while living in New York, which became one of his "themes."
 He and his family decided to become citizens of the United States in 1973.

 Influences

-Goldberg's "Culture Shock" series and other series based on real life and politics of the period as were the works of the series the "Mad Drivers."
-Some of his work dealt with his own dream sequences, such as the "Violin Thief Sequence" and the "Bird Dream Sequence".
+Goldberg's "Culture Shock" series and other series based on real life and politics of the period were the works of the series "Mad Drivers."
+Some of his work dealt with his own dream sequences, such as the "Violin Thief Sequence" and the "Bird Dream Sequence."

-In 1974, Chaim attended a performance of Emmett Kelly, Jr.'s circus and began a series of drawings and other works on paper inspired by the circus theme.
+In 1974, Goldberg attended a performance of Emmett Kelly, Jr.'s circus and began a series of drawings and other works on paper inspired by the circus theme.
 Then dance took center stage as his main subject.
 He also carved in wood.
-His body of work on the dance theme included paintings, watercolors, and sculpture carved in wood or made of aggregate concrete.
-Goldberg continued line engraving and created a suite of 6 engravings titled, "Spring".
+His body of work on the dance theme included paintings, watercolors, and sculptures carved in wood or made of aggregate concrete.
+Goldberg continued line engraving and created a suite of 6 engravings titled, "Spring."

-In video taped interviews with the artist's son, Shalom, it becomes clear that Chaim Goldberg's career took two parallel paths of creation by virtue of his ability to compartmentalize his time and to the success of his Judaic theme to support him and his family throughout his life.
+In videotaped interviews with the artist's son, Shalom, it becomes clear that Goldberg's career took two parallel paths of creation by virtue of his ability to compartmentalize his time and to the success of his Judaic theme to support him and his family throughout his life.

+The dance theme

+In 1970 the famous Yiddish Stage Dancer and friend of the artist, Felix Fibich, posed for Goldberg by striking dance positions on a low-standing coffee table in the artist's living room.
+Goldberg quickly executed numerous pencil drawings while his son, Shalom made BW photographs that he later developed in his darkroom.
+This reference material gave rise to Goldberg's Dance art work.
+He made watercolors and oil paintings.
+When the artist moved to Houston, he began to sculpt dance figures by carving them directly into wood, these were later cast into bronze and issued as small editions of eight.
+The carvings and his bronzes became very desired and trendy.

-Holocaust theme
+The Holocaust theme

-In 1944 while in exile in Russia, Goldberg began making an effort to document what he heard.
+In 1942 while in exile in Russia, Goldberg began making an effort to document what he heard.
 He returned to Poland with his wife and son, Victor, and began to create over 150 works of art dealing with the Holocaust, many of which are in the permanent collection of several museums, namely the Spertus Institute for Jewish Learning and Leadership in Chicago.

-Third Shtetl Period
+The four shtetl periods

+The artist’s creative history can be divided into several phases and themes to better understand his push-pull forces.
+The chart below documents Goldberg’s concurrent themes and thus his push-pull between creating more art for his mission to make Shtetl Life eternalized and his actual need for a Post-War series of themes and methodologies of creating art; all proving that his brand is a more balanced one rather that and intended one for commercialization.